 10. Flintroy - (Inner city, Georgetown) Flintroy Street off of Bourbon Street.

-11. Great Crossing -When the slaves in this area was freed, they formed a small village near the plantation where they could walk to work.
+11. Great Crossing -When the enslaved in this area were freed, they formed a small village near the plantation where they could walk to work.

 12. Hummingtown [Hummington] - (Yarleton Road & Iron Works).